Key Questions to Answer

 - What existing components and paradigms can we use and create to reuse?

-- Reduce number of hand-off steps and silos.
+- Reduce the number of hand-off steps and silos.

 - What process, features, data, or tools do we need to remove, add, relocate, and improve?